Alber Elbaz: Art and graphics

-Personal life
+Personal life and death

 Elbaz's life partner since circa 1993 was Alex Koo, Lanvin's director of merchandising.

 Elbaz often spoke of being overweight and how it influenced his designs.
 In 2009 he told journalist Ariel Levy, I do things without décolleté; nothing is transparent ...
 I am overweight, so I am very, very aware of what to show and what not to show, and I am sure there is a huge link with being an overweight designer and the work I do.
 My fantasy is to be skinny, you see?
 I bring that fantasy into the lightness – I take off the corset and bring comfort and all these things I don't have.
 What I bring is everything that I don't have.
 This is the fantasy.Despite international acclaim Elbaz avoided stepping into celebrity circles himself, often likening his work to a "concierge's in a good hotel in Manhattan" who spent his days working with famous and wealthy clients, but went home at night to the outer boroughs, and said this distance from "the fantasy" of fashion helped him maintain its power in his work.
 Joel Arthur Rosenthal, the Brooklyn-born designer of the ultra luxury jewelry line JAR, was Elbaz's closest friend.

 Elbaz died of COVID-19 on 24 April 2021 at the American Hospital in Neuilly-sur-Seine in suburban Paris, France.
 He was 1 1/2 months from his 60th birthday.